1995parham-learning/fastapi101/README.md

 > [!NOTE]
 > For this part, there is no need to use database and you can store data into memory.

+> [!NOTE]
+> Use [pydantic](https://docs.pydantic.dev/latest/) for request, response and models.
+> They have very good integration with FastAPI and its friends.

 To understand asynchronous programming better, add sleep into your handlers as follows:

 ```python